-To evaluate short-term tolerance, monitoring of vital signs including blood pressure, body temperature, pulse and respiratory rate will be performed at visits taking place at the clinic/study site; the Screening Visit, then at all subsequent study visits, and finally at the Termination Visit (irrespective of whether termination is regular or premature).
+To evaluate short-term tolerance, monitoring of vital signs including blood pressure, body temperature, pulse and respiratory rate will be performed at visits taking place at the clinic/study site; the Screening Visit, then at all subsequent study visits (at 12-weekly intervals), and finally at the Termination Visit (irrespective of whether termination is regular or premature).

-Measurements will be carried out before the infusion and approximately within 1 hour after the infusion of IMP (not applicable for de novo patients at Screening Visit).
+Measurements will be carried out before the infusion and (approximately) within 1 hour after the infusion of IMP.